mpaulosky/MyMediator/.github/instructions/blazor.instructions.md

 - Minimize the component render tree by avoiding re-renders unless necessary, using ShouldRender() where appropriate.
 - Use EventCallbacks for handling user interactions efficiently, passing only minimal data when triggering events.

+## API Design and Integration

+- Use HttpClient or other appropriate services to communicate with external APIs or your own backend.
+- Implement error handling for API calls using try-catch and provide proper user feedback in the UI.

+## API Documentation and Swagger

+- Use Swagger/OpenAPI for API documentation for your backend API services.
+- Ensure XML documentation for models and API methods for enhancing Swagger documentation.

 ## Caching Strategies

 - Implement in-memory caching for frequently used data, especially for Blazor Server apps.
 Use IMemoryCache for lightweight caching solutions.
 - For Blazor WebAssembly, utilize localStorage or sessionStorage to cache application state between user sessions.
 - Consider Distributed Cache strategies (like Redis or SQL Server Cache) for larger applications that need shared state across multiple users or clients.
 - Cache API calls by storing responses to avoid redundant calls when data is unlikely to change, thus improving the user experience.

 ## State Management Libraries

 - Use Blazor's built-in Cascading Parameters and EventCallbacks for basic state sharing across components.
 - Implement advanced state management solutions using libraries like Fluxor or BlazorState when the application grows in complexity.
 - For client-side state persistence in Blazor WebAssembly, consider using Blazored.LocalStorage or Blazored.SessionStorage to maintain state between page reloads.
 - For server-side Blazor, use Scoped Services and the StateContainer pattern to manage state within user sessions while minimizing re-renders.

-## API Design and Integration

-- Use HttpClient or other appropriate services to communicate with external APIs or your own backend.
-- Implement error handling for API calls using try-catch and provide proper user feedback in the UI.

 ## Testing and Debugging in Visual Studio

 - All unit testing and integration testing should be done in Visual Studio Enterprise.
 - Test Blazor components and services using xUnit, NUnit, or MSTest.
 - Use Moq or NSubstitute for mocking dependencies during tests.
 - Debug Blazor UI issues using browser developer tools and Visual Studio's debugging tools for backend and server-side issues.
 - For performance profiling and optimization, rely on Visual Studio's diagnostics tools.

 ## Security and Authentication

-- Implement Authentication and Authorization in the Blazor app where necessary using ASP.NET Identity or JWT tokens for API authentication.
+- Implement Authentication and Authorization in the Blazor app where necessary using Auth0.
 - Use HTTPS for all web communication and ensure proper CORS policies are implemented.

-## API Documentation and Swagger

-- Use Swagger/OpenAPI for API documentation for your backend API services.
-- Ensure XML documentation for models and API methods for enhancing Swagger documentation.
+- Sanitize and validate all user inputs to prevent XSS and other injection attacks.